javierfn90/a01688823-proyecto-integrador-mlops/README.md

 - Model evaluation
 - Saving the trained model

+For this excercise we will use the notebook developed by Kumod Sharma: https://www.kaggle.com/code/kdsharma/car-price-prediction-with-accuracy-of-95

 ## Model Scope
 The scope of this project is to serve as a proof of concept for car price prediction.
 While the model will be trained and tested on the Kaggle dataset, the ultimate goal is to demonstrate how data science and machine learning can be applied to real-world problems.